 Traeshonn Holden i think my head might explode!!!!!!

-The question should be, is Iowa pony up the money like the big boys.
+The question should be is should Iowa pony up the money like the big boys.
 Kirk has enough respect that if Iowa starts offering competitive offers to players, they will not have a hard time accepting.

 Another site had an article talking about transfer portal targets and mentioned several guys Iowa is targeting at WR, based on social media activity, etc.